-Version 2017 A cavitated region formed entirely of a mass of transient cavities so as to resemble foam (formerly called burbling cavitation).
-Force components, hydrodynamic (manoeuvring) (X,Y,Z) [LMT-2] The components of the total hydrodynamic force on a body or ship as resolved along its x-, y- and z-axes respectively.
+Flow, viscous (hydrodynamics) The flow of a fluid where the flow characteristics include the effects of the shear forces acting on the fluid, and within it.
+Fluid, perfect or ideal (hydrodynamics) A hypothetical fluid which is homogeneous, inviscid and incompressible.
+Foam cavitation (cavitation) A cavitated region formed entirely of a mass of transient cavities so as to resemble foam (formerly called burbling cavitation).
+Force components, hydrodynamic (manoeuvring) (X, Y, Z) [LMT-2] The components of the total hydrodynamic force on a body or ship as resolved along its x-, y- and z-axes respectively.
 Related to the flow over the body, the components are the drag component, D or R, in the direction of the relative flow; the lift component, L, in the principal plane of symmetry normal to the relative flow; the cross force, C, on the body normal to lift and drag.
 Force, cross (manoeuvring) (C) [LMT-2] A force exerted on a body, a hydrofoil, or a ship, with or without an angle of attack, at right angles to both the direction of lift and the direction of drag.
 Note: This is to be carefully distinguished from the lateral force; see: Force, sway.
 Force, damping (seakeeping) A force which tends to reduce the motion and, if assumed to be linear, is proportional to the velocity.

 Force exciting (seakeeping) A fluctuating external force that causes motion of body, as for instance, a ship when encountering a train of waves.
 Force, restoring (seakeeping) A force tending to return a body to its initial condition when displaced by an external force.
 Force, sway (manoeuvring) (Y) [LMT-2] The component of the total hydrodynamic force exerted by liquid on a body, acting perpendicular to the plane of symmetry.
 Specifically, the force developed on a ship, acting normal to the plane of symmetry, when the ship is caused to move sidewise in a horizontal plane, as in drifting, skidding or crabbing.
-Force, wave shearing, horizontal or lateral (seakeeping) $(F_L)$ [MLT-2] That part of the inertial lateral shearing force acting on a cross section of a hull that is caused by the action of waves and ship motions.
-Force, wave shearing, normal or vertical $(F_N)$ [MLT-2] That part of the inertial vertical shearing force acting on a cross section of a hull that is caused by the action of waves and ship motions.
+Force, wave shearing, horizontal or lateral (seakeeping) (F_L) [MLT-2] That part of the inertial lateral shearing force acting on a cross section of a hull that is caused by the action of waves and ship motions.
+Force, wave shearing, normal or vertical (F_N) [MLT-2] That part of the inertial vertical shearing force acting on a cross section of a hull that is caused by the action of waves and ship motions.
 Forefoot (vessel geometry and stability) The part of the bow of a ship at or near the intersection of the stem with the keel.
 Form effect (performance) The difference between the viscous resistance of a model or a ship and the two dimensional friction resistance of a flat plate of the same length and wetted area and at the same speed in a given fluid.
 The difference arises because of the augmented speed of flow around the ship form as compared with along a flat plate and the pressure resistance of viscous origin.
 See also: Form factor.
-Form factor (performance) (k) [-]

-Version 2017

-The ratio between the total viscous resistance coefficient of a model or a ship $C_V$ and the two dimensional frictional resistance coefficient of a flat place $C{F0}$ at the same free stream Reynolds number.
-It may be expressed in two ways, either:

-$$k = \frac{C{\mathrm{V}} - C{\mathrm{F0}}}{C{\mathrm{F0}}}$$
+Form factor (performance) (k) [-] The ratio between the total viscous resistance coefficient of a model or a ship C_V and the two dimensional frictional resistance coefficient of a flat place C{F0} at the same free stream Reynolds number.
+It may be expressed in two ways, either: $$k = \frac{C_V - C{F0}}{C{F0}}$$ or $$k = \frac{C_V - C_F}{C_F}$$ Fraction overload (performance) See: Power prediction factor.

-or

-$$k = \frac{C{\rm V} - C{\rm F}}{C{\rm F}}$$

-Fraction overload (performance)

-See: Power prediction factor.

 Fraction, resistance augment (performance) See: Resistance augment fraction.
 Fraction, thrust deduction (performance) See: Thrust deduction fraction.